oqe/varanto/INSTRUCTIONS.md

 Data sources in these examples will be downloaded and stored to /varanto/downloaded_data.
 Alternatively they can be downloaded to any given directory, be sure to reflected that in place of /varanto/downloaded_data.

-*NOTICE!
-The datasets in these*
+*Install R-packages*:
+* After installing RStudio open and run varanto/www/install_R_packages.R to install the required packages

 #### 2.2 Preparing additional data sources manually

 In the webservice we use MSigDB for gene annotations and various SNP-arrays as background sets for filtering (to select variants in the selected array).

 These resources need to be downloaded and prepared manually before the import.

 ##### 2.2.1 Download MSigDB_Collection

 Download/update the MSigDB Collections (http://software.broadinstitute.org/gsea/msigdb/collections.jsp)[http://software.broadinstitute.org/gsea/msigdb/collections.jsp] by downloading the files to */varanto/downloaded_content/MSigDB_Collections_v<version number>* (<version number> meaning your current version).
-Also check the release notes for the downloads. <strong>You only need to download the gene symbols files.</strong> File extensions for these are .gmt.
+Also check the release notes for the downloads.

+<strong>You only need to download the gene symbols files.</strong> File extensions for these are .gmt.

 ##### 2.2.2 Prepare MSigDB_Collection

-Update / create a tab-delimited listing of the previous step's downloaded MSigDB files' paths, listing one path per line and give each path a "name" separated by tab (on the same line).
+Update/create a tab-delimited listing of the previous step's downloaded MSigDB files' paths, listing one path per line and give each path a "name" separated by tab (on the same line).
 Save this text file to */varanto/data/MSigDB_Collections_v<version number>.txt*.
 For example:

     /varanto/downloaded_data/MSigDB_Collections_v6.0/h.all.v6.0.symbols.gmt H_hallmark
     /varanto/downloaded_data/MSigDB_Collections_v6.0/c1.all.v6.0.symbols.gmt    C1_positional